bokeh/bokeh/bokehjs/README.md

 The architecture of the library facilitates easy manipulation of the components and configuration of a plot from server-side code in python or other languages.

-However, BokhJS can also be used directly as a standalone JavaScript library, with plot data embedded directly into the page, retrieved via AJAX calls, or supplied by a separate Bokeh Plot server.
+However, BokehJS can also be used directly as a standalone JavaScript library, with plot data embedded directly into the page, retrieved via AJAX calls, or supplied by a separate Bokeh Plot server.